✦Your Friendly photographer and vintage recipe collector

 Q1: Are these recipes authentic vintage or modern interpretations?

-A: Most recipes on the site are true mid-century originals, sourced from vintage cookbooks, clippings, community booklets, and brand pamphlets.
-When an original version is available, I keep it completely intact and note the source, year, or publication whenever possible.
+A: Most recipes on this site are authentic mid-century originals, sourced from vintage cookbooks, clippings, community booklets, and brand pamphlets.
+Recipes are preserved as written whenever possible, with the original source, year, or publication noted; any tested updates or adaptations are clearly identified.

-✨ Look for my labeling system at the bottom of each recipe so you’ll always know what you’re reading:
+✨ Look for my labeling system at the bottom of each recipe so you’ll always know what you’re reading:✔️ Authentic Vintage Recipe

 (Includes year and source when available)